OrangeSpyderMan/inkplate10-weather-cal/README.md

 ## Setup

-Place `config.yaml` in the root directory of an SD card and connect it to your Inkplate 10 board.
+The generic release firmware reads `config.yaml` from the root of an SD card:

 ```
 calendar: